All Episodes

 The best thing that could possibly happen is the Department of Justice to actually take a deep look at this and analyze it.

-But as it comes to the dossier, my personal belief, now we don't have anyone who testifies to this yet, okay.
+But as it comes to the dossier, my personal belief, now, we don't have anyone who testifies to this yet, okay?

 But my personal belief is that Christopher Steele really didn't draft most of that dossier.

-Yes, yes, and pro and probably didn't do much.
+Yes, yes, and probably didn't do much.

-Pre existing was more of a guy that was just hired to add his name to it and help spread it.
+So I would say Christopher Steele was more of a guy that was just hired to add his name to it and help spread it.

 I'm not saying that he didn't add something.